 Processers are bound by their controller’s instructions.
-However, GDPR also obligates processors to have an active role in the protection of personal data.
+However, GDPR data compliance also obligates processors to have an active role in the protection of personal data.
 Regardless of instructions from the controller, the processor of personal data must follow GDPR and can be liable for any incidents associated with loss or unauthorized access to personal data.
 Sub-processors also will need to comply with the GDPR based on each contractual relationship established between a processor and sub-processor.

 - Policy Management

 While this is the last concept covered in this post, it’s my personal favorite.

 Policy is the teeth, the hammer, and an “accountability partner” for the previously discussed data security controls.

 To be effective, policy must receive enterprise-wide buy-in in order to manage and update data security controls in an always changing cybersecurity environment.
 For best practices, organizational policy acknowledgment and training ensures policies are properly communicated and understood.